7bitcoder/7bitDI/Docs/advanced-guides/building-library.rst

 ^^^^^^^^^^^^^^^

-Gtest_ library is added to project using Conan_ package manager (`Conan Installation`_), If conan was fresh installed run detect command:
+Gtest_ library is added to project using Conan_ package manager (`Conan Installation`_), If Conan was freshly installed run detect command:

 .. code-block:: sh